galexandrade/herodev-io/content/blog/react-custom-hooks-giving-you-super-powers.md

 This pattern has been used widely by a lot of libraries like Redux, Formik, React-DnD and much others.
 However, since hooks was introduced they started using all the power hooks is giving to leverage the quality of their libraries.
 Don't get me wrong, sometimes this pattern can be very useful, specially if you need to wrap your component into something else like a Route or some Provider.

-Let's take a look on how the code looks like using higher order components compared using hooks on some of those libraries.
+Let's take a look on how the code looks like using higher order components compared using hooks on some of those libraries. _Just a reminder that the idea here is not to give full examples of each library nor teach how they work, but instead, compare the code before and after hooks._

 **Redux**